Keep reading to discover the best breakfast & brunch in South London.

 Arch 35a, 85a Southwark Bridge Rd, London SE1 0NQ, http://wherethepancakesare.com/

 For me, there’s nothing better than a good, solid neighbourhood cafe or restaurant.
 I love somewhere that’s off the beaten track and requires you to walk through streets you’ve never wandered down before.
 Louie Louie is a gorgeous spot in the middle of an unassuming residential area of South London.
 Their menu is very creative and they do somewhat unusual takes on breakfast classics.
 I mean, how good does garlic roast portobello mushrooms with leeks & tarragon cream on sourdough toast with fried eggs sound?
 Much better than your bog-standard mushrooms on toast, I think!
 Inside is minimal, modern with sleek lines and little retro touches here and there which means it oozes trendiness.
 Also, open for dinner in the evening.

 Why go?
 For a neighbourhood gem.

 347 Walworth Rd, London SE17 2AL, louielouie.london

-Senzala Creperie is another great breakfast place in bustling Brixton Village Market (see number 1 if you want more info on the market).
-They are a small, independent creperie that does french crepes with a Brazilian flair!
+Senzala Creperie is a great breakfast place in bustling Brixton Village Market.
+They are a small, independent creperie that does french crepes with a Brazilian flair.
 The large menu has so many great options of both sweet and savoury crepes which are freshly made to order.
-You could get something like the ‘Femiere’ which is ham, fried eggs and asparagus, or go full-on sugar overload with Belgian chocolate, strawberries and whipped cream.
-Otherwise, you can mix and match and create your own.
+You could get something like the ‘Femiere’ which has ham, fried eggs and asparagus, or go full-on sugar overload with Belgian chocolate, strawberries and whipped cream.
+Otherwise, you can mix and match and create your own flavours.
 Senzala is a great, easy and delicious place to please everyone without spending too much.
 Plus, because their crepes are made from buckwheat so it’s great for anyone who is gluten intolerant.